-The Center for Catholic Studies was formally established in 2018 with the hiring of inaugural Beirne Director, Alicia Cordoba Tait.
-The Beirne Director is an endowed position, held by a tenure-track or tenured professor.
+The Center for Catholic Studies is led by the Beirne Director, an endowed position, held by a tenure-track or tenured professor.

 The Catholic Chairs are endowed chair positions within the Center for Catholic Studies.
 Each chair is responsible for programming, scholarly work and teaching within their particular named area of the Catholic Intellectual Tradition or social teaching.
 These Chairs engage questions important to Catholics and the Church through scholarly activity.